Holy Crap, I’m Old

 I remember dreaming about this when I was younger.
 What would it be like to be a teenager, with all the freedom and ability to do whatever I want, when I want, How I want.
 Now, I wish i didn’t I wish so much for this age.
 I wish I didn’t take for granted being small and naive and free of pressure and responsibility.
 Now I feel old.
 I wanna go back and stay small forever.
 The grass was not greener, and I want to be 10 and carefree.

 2. Time Management

-There should be high school classes on this, considering the amount of students that procrastinate and routinely write a 10 page essay the night before.
-I am one of r students that have done this way too many times.
+There should be high school classes on this, considering the amount of students that procrastinate and routinely write 10 page essays the night before it’s due.
+I am one of those students, I have done this way too many times.
 However, I have never experienced the work load that I have this year.
 Wow.
-Two hours on one classes and Four hours in total is a lot and at some point I really got sick of going to bed at 1:30.
+Two hours on one classes and Four hours in total is a lot, and at some point I really got sick of going to bed at 1:30 AM.
 Junior year taught me how to plan and pace.
 What methods work and what methods don’t like taking a two hour nap with half a 4 page essay due the next day.

 3. College is close, reallly closee

 Yeah, like it’s no longer right around the corner.
 It’s dead in my face.
 And it’s coming prepared or unprepared.
-The future, my future, depends on everything that I did this past year.
-The choices I made will effect my college career.
+The future, my future, depends on everything I did this past year.
+The choices I make will effect my college career.
 How uncomfortable is that?